COMM 220 - Public Speaking: Articles & Databases

 Look for the correct article from your search results.
-You will see you will see either a green "Online Access" link or an orange "Find & Request" link.
+You will see you will see either a green "Online Access" link or a blue "Find & Request" link.

 For articles with a green "Online Access" link, click the link, then follow the provider link to the full text.